Jiheui/ARTeam/README.md

 User interface was also developed in reasonable manner.
 Thus, users can easily recognize their functionality.

 ### What to do now :
 The AR Poster Reader team should aim to improve on user interface and provide further features that will differentiate the application to traditional paper poster.
-The team should work on customer research, user testing, update function, data analysis and personalisation.
+The team should work on customer research, user testing, update function, and personalisation.
 Thus, the application can attract more customers.